|

 The last chart in the collection came with the

-1988 sales brochure
+1988 sales brochure.

-The chart has publication number JAG 88/53.
+This chart has publication number JAG 88/53.

 It was also used in combination with the later (JAG89/L1, 1989) sales brochure. |